 The LEGO Inside Tour

 LEGO lets fewer than 200 people a year go behind the scenes of its operations, factory and Legoland park in Billund, Denmark.
-I heard about the Inside Tour years ago but the minimum age is seven, so I waited until my son was seven and we went.
+I heard about the Inside Tour years ago but the minimum age was seven, so I waited until my son was seven and we went.
 It’s seriously the coolest three days ever for kids and adults alike!
 Not only was going behind the scenes fascinating, but you spend time with LEGO designers and engineers and can ask them anything you want.
 Plus you get to shop in the LEGO employee store!
 Be sure to look into the tour well in advance — the ticket window for the following year is only open very briefly every fall.

 Falconry at Ashford Castle

 Staying at Ashford Castle, we walked over to Ireland’s School of Falconry (on the castle grounds) and met up with our falconry instructor Conal.
 He fitted the kids with gloves and taught them the basics of hunting with Harris Hawks – basically the hawks fly away, you put food hawk food (small rodents or chick parts) in your glove and hold out your arm, and the hawks fly back to you to eat before taking off again.
 The falconry would have been fun anyway, and indeed there’s falconry throughout the world, but the setting put the experience over the top – walking around the castle grounds and through a forest of moss-covered trees straight out of Harry Potter was magical!
 The kids are still talking about it a year later, and my 11-year-old has every intention of applying to be an intern in a few years.